 Moreover, IIJ has been actively working to create an environment that supports a balance between work and family life with respects to each employee's life stage and sense of value.
 As part of its efforts to improve the corporate environment, IIJ operates various systems that enable employees to balance work and family life during illness, childcare, and nursing care, such as "Childcare and nursing care leave systems," and "Private injury and illness return leave system."
 IIJ shall maintain the utilization rate of the childcare leave system at 10% or more and 90% or more for males and females, respectively as a certified company by the Minister of Health, Labour and Welfare as the "company that supports child rearing" (Kurumin certification) based on the Act on Advancement of Measures to Support Raising Next-Generation Children.
-In FY2023, the utilization rate of the childcare leave system was 53.5% and 100% for males and females, respectively.
+In FY2024, the utilization rate of the childcare leave system was 61.9% and 100% for males and females, respectively.

 IIJ also operates a flextime system, a staggered work schedule system, and a short-time work schedule system to suit employees' work characteristics and individual environments.
-There are measures including supports for personal financial asset building, such as the IIJ Group employee shareholding association, assets accumulation savings, and regular financial planning seminars, as well as family days to create opportunities for employees to receive an understanding from their family members regarding the workplace.

-<Ensuring diversity in the promotion of core human resources>
+There are measures including supports for personal financial asset building, such as the IIJ Group employee shareholding association, assets accumulation savings, and regular financial planning seminars, as well as family days to create opportunities for employees to receive an understanding from their family members regarding the workplace. <Ensuring diversity in the promotion of core human resources>

-The percentage of female employees hired in FY2023 was 20.6% and such percentage has been stable around over 20% in the recent years, and the number of female managers has gradually increased as well.
-The percentage of managers that are women (IIJ non-consolidated basis) is 6.5% as of March 2024.
+The percentage of female employees hired in FY2024 was 26.5% and such percentage has been stable around over 20% in the recent years, and the number of female managers has gradually increased as well.
+The percentage of managers that are women (IIJ non-consolidated basis) is 8.4% as of March 2025, achieving FY2026 target of 8.0% or greater in advance.
 By continuously enhancing its systems and workplace environment for balancing family life and childcare, IIJ expects the percentage of managers that are women to rise organically.
-We target the percentage of managers that are women shall be 8% or greater in FY2026, brought FY2027 target forward by 1 year.